mbudisic/MA321-Clarkson-F19/journal.md

 - Use the triangle inequality to provide an upper bound on $$\vert x^2 - 3x + 4 \vert$$ on $$-2 \leq x \leq 6$$ not using any calculators/computers.
 - Solve Exercise 1.3.2.

+### Fri -- Sep 20 -- Problem work

+Today we'll work on some problems from past homeworks/journals/sections to jump-start studying for the Midterm.

+Your journal task is to go over (some/most/all - up to you) past problems (homeworks and classwork) and record your first thoughts about what strategy should be pursued for each individual problem (regardless of whether you solved the problem originally or not).

+Turn this sheet in at the end of the lecture so you can refer to it during the class.